An energy-stable parametric finite element method for the Willmore flow in three dimensions: Introduction

-Recently, Bao and Li achieved a significant theoretical progress by developing the first unconditionally energy-stable fully-discretized PFEM for the Willmore flow of planar curves \cite{bao2025energy}.
+Recently, Bao and Li achieved significant theoretical progress by developing the first unconditionally energy-stable fully-discretized PFEM for the Willmore flow of planar curves \cite{bao2025energy}.
 Their key innovation involves utilizing a proper evolution equation for the mean curvature, which is inspired by the evolving surface finite element method established by Kov\'acs et al. \cite{kovacs2021convergent}.
 Subsequently, their methodology was extended by Ma et al. to the axisymmetric Willmore flow of closed surfaces \cite{ma2025energy}.
-Very recently, N\"urnberg, Garcke, and Zhao combined curvature evolution equations with the geometric framework of the BGN scheme through dual independent curvature discretizations \cite{garcke2025stable}, and thereby developed an energy-stable parametric finite element method that preserves both tangential motion capabilities and rigorous energy dissipation properties.
-However, the extension of these energy-stable methodologies for the Willmore flow of surfaces in 3D remain an open problem.
-Furthermore, for curvature-dependent geometric gradient flows, even for the simplest nonlinearity $f(\cur) = \cur$ in the Gauss curvature flow, the energy stability analyses remain limited to the curve case in 2D \cite{barrett2008parametric2}, where the Gaussian curvature $\mathcal{K}$ reduces to $\cur$.
+Very recently, N\"urnberg, Garcke, and Zhao combined curvature evolution equations with the geometric framework of the BGN scheme through dual independent curvature discretizations \cite{garcke2025stable}, thereby developing an energy-stable parametric finite element method that preserves both tangential motion capabilities and rigorous energy dissipation properties. {However, the extension of these energy-stable methodologies for the Willmore flow of surfaces in 3D remains its difficulty}.
+Furthermore, for curvature-dependent geometric gradient flows, even for the simplest nonlinearity $f(\cur) = \cur$ in the Gauss curvature flow, the energy stability analysis remains limited to the curve case in 2D \cite{barrett2008parametric2}, where the Gaussian curvature $\mathcal{K}$ reduces to $\cur$.

 There are two main difficulties in constructing an energy-stable PFEM (ES-PFEM) for curvature-dependent geometric gradient flows in 3D, which we illustrate using the Willmore flow as our primary example.
-First, the Weingarten map $\mathbf{A}$ introduces a fundamental difficulty.
-In 2D, $\mathbf{A}$ is a scalar which coincides to the mean curvature $\cur$.
-While in 3D, $\mathbf{A}$ is a matrix, and the previous methods by Rusu and Dziuk avoid direct treatment of $\mathbf{A}$ through complicated geometric identities.
+First, the extended Weingarten map $\mathbf{A}$ introduces a fundamental difficulty.
+In 2D, $|\mathbf{A}|$ reduces to a scalar that coincides with the mean curvature $\kappa$, whereas this is not the case in 3D.
+The previous methods by Rusu and Dziuk avoid direct treatment of $\mathbf{A}$ through complicated geometric identities.
 Second, at the continuous level, the energy stability relies on the following Reynolds transport theorem and Huisken's evolution identity for the mean curvature \cite{huisken1984flow}.